milmor/adain-neural-style-transfer/README.md

 # AdaIN Neural Style Transfer

-Implementation of the _Style Transfer Network_ in the paper:
+Implementation of the _Style Transfer Network_ model in the paper:

 > Xun Huang and Serge Belongie.
 [Arbitrary Style Transfer in Real-time with Adaptive Instance Normalization](https://arxiv.org/abs/1703.06868) (ICCV 2017).